RohilH/FPL-xG-calculator/README.md

 # FPL xPts Calculator

+This app was built ENTIRELY with Cursor's Composer AI.
+I wrote almost 0 lines of code.

 A web application that calculates expected FPL (Fantasy Premier League) points based on players' xG (Expected Goals) and xA (Expected Assists) statistics.
 The app provides two main features:

 1. **Player Search**: Search for any Premier League player to view their: